Shirin Fozdar: Early life

 Shirin Fozdar was born in Mumbai (then known as Bombay), India in 1905.
 Her parents, Mehraban Khodabux Behjat and Dowlat, were Irani practitioners of the Baháʼí Faith that had converted from Zoroastrianism.
 One of the teachings of the Baháʼí religion is that men and women are equal, and at the age of 17, she gave a presentation on universal education at the Baha'is of India National Convention in Karachi.
-By the 1930s she was involved in the All Asian Women's Conference, which sent her to give a presentation on equality at a League of Nations conference in Geneva in 1934.
+By the 1930s she was involved in the All-Asian Women's Conference, which sent her to give a presentation on equality at a League of Nations conference in Geneva in 1934.
 She continued to give public speeches, and in 1941 gave a speech on peace in Ahmedabad at the behest of Mahatma Gandhi.

 Singapore

 In 1950, Fozdar moved to Singapore with her husband, Khodadad Fozdar, seeking to spread the Baháʼí teachings.
-Her husband was a physician also of Zoroastrian descent, who is described as the first Indian Zoroastrian to have converted to the Baháʼí' religion.
-In 1952, she co-founded the Singapore Council of Women (SCW) along with other activists representing existing women's organizations.
+Her husband was a physician also of Zoroastrian descent, who was described as the first Indian Zoroastrian to have converted to the Baháʼí' religion.
+In 1952, Fozdar co-founded the Singapore Council of Women (SCW) along with other activists representing existing women's organizations.
 Fozdar was one of the leaders in pushing for the meeting that led to the establishment of the SCW, and in that initial meeting helped shape the group's vision and agenda.
 She was elected to serve as the group's honorary general secretary, sending its early communications to the media and politicians.
 The group was the first women's political action organization, and with over 2,000 members, was the largest such group for five decades.

 One of the issues that attracted Fozdar's immediate attention was marriage inequality; the laws governing marriage and divorce gave the husband the power to easily divorce and remarry, and left the wife with little recourse.
 In an interview, Fozdar explained that "When I first came here, the rates of polygamy and easy divorce were alarming.
 Marriage laws were lax.
 Women suffered all kinds of atrocities because men held the belief that women were the weaker sex."
 Fozdar and the SWC campaigned intensely for a solution, and in 1955 a Syariah Court was set up to address the issue.
 The court had jurisdiction over marriage and divorce, could order husbands to pay alimony, and before polygamy was outlawed, could force a husband to secure his first wife's consent before marrying a second wife.
 The book Our Lives to Live: Putting a Woman's Face to Change in Singapore credits Fozdar, Che Zahara binte Noor Mohamed, and Khatijun Nissa Siraj as the main forces behind the court's formation.